last update 24 December 2011

 Samuel Thomas Seward

-b 1787 Loxwood (N of Wisborough Green), Sussex, then moved with dad & family to Weston c1804 and immediately got stuck in to building a humungous windmill at Weston Farm.
+b 1787 Loxwood (N of Wisborough Green), Sussex, then moved aged 13 with dad & family to Weston c1804 and immediately got stuck in to building a humungous windmill at Weston Farm.

 1841 et seq censuses - Yeoman (tenant) Farmer of c800 acres of tithes with hops, sheep, lime burning (Butser Hill), and of course the huge windmill in Weston (nr Buriton), Hampshire.
 1841 1851 1861